trsmash/targetcase/README.md

 With the above completed, you should be able to browse to http://127.0.0.1 and see the Laravel Welcome page

-Once done, you will need to update your .env file to add a new key REDSKY_URI
+Once done, you will need to update your .env file to add the key REDSKY_URI

+Also note that initially there will be no pricing information avialble in the local NoSql store.
+If you would like to seed the local NoSql store with dummy information for the example product ids that were provided with this case study, use the following  command:

+- docker-compose exec app php artisan db:seed

 ## Available Routes

 - GET /api/products/{product_id} *Returns json resource for the product if available*
 - PUT /api/products/{product_id} *Updates pricing information for specified product if available*

+## Runing Tests

+You can run the tests included in this project with the following command:

+- docker-compose exec app php artisan test